jmankoff/interaction/assignments/menus.md

 *Create a clean CSV*

-You should use the hamburger menu in the app you just implemented to `Clear Result CSV` before starting your study so that your data does not contaminate your results.
+You should use the hamburger menu in the app you just implemented to `Clear Result CSV` before starting your study so that your data does not contaminate your results. **Make sure that you do not clear the results between submissions!** This will erase your trial data.

+Our implementation uses the ExperimentSession object to create, manage, and record experiment data to the CSV.
+If you are interested, check out the recordResult function on line 213 of ExperimentSession.java (as always, modify at your own risk!)

 *Recruit participants and have them sign your consent form*